 With fewer chances to meet face-to-face as a result of the pandemic, it’s critical for home care agencies to try innovative, digital home care marketing ideas.
-And one key digital tool to be sure not to overlook is email campaigns.
+When it comes to marketing home health care services, one key digital tool to be sure not to overlook is home care email campaigns.

 To ensure you’re maximizing your use of email marketing, follow these top five strategies: